 Other aspects of adoption

 HOW MUCH TIME DOES THE ENTIRE PROCESS TAKE?

 Adopting a child in India is a long process.
 Earlier, parents who wished to adopt would go to the nearest agency and register.
 The agency would match preferences of the couple with the children available.
 The match may or may not happen, and would take months, even years.
 Now, all adoption agencies have to upload details and the Central Adoption Resource Authority (CARA) software will match preferences across the country.
 This has lessened the duration of an adoption.

 WHAT WILL BE THE AGE OF THE BABY I CAN ADOPT?
 WHAT IS THE MOST COMMON RANGE?

-- Under Hindu Adoption and Maintenance Act,1956 a child who has completed the the age of fifteen years shall not be given in adoption unless there is a custom or usage applicable to the parties who is willing to make an adoption which permits them to adopt a child above the age of fifteen years.
+Under Hindu Adoption and Maintenance Act,1956 a child who has completed the age of fifteen years shall not be given in adoption unless there is a custom or usage applicable to the parties who are willing to make an adoption that permits them to adopt a child above the age of fifteen years.

 CAN I SPECIFY THE GENDER AND THE AGE OF KID I WANT TO ADOPT?

 An adoptive parent is allowed to ask for a child, as per their preferences.
 For example, a parent may ask for a child of a certain age, gender (if it is the first child in the family), skin colour, religion, special features, health condition, etc. However, greater the specifications, more difficult it is to find a child who conforms to them.

 WILL I BE GIVEN MANY OPTIONS TO CHOOSE FROM?